pointerboy/Windows-Frameless-Terminal/README.md

 </p>

 # What is this?
 Windows Frameless Terminal or simply WFT is an application that allows user to replicate Linux terminal experience.
-As of preview version (1.0) it allows dragging the window using a custom set key in the configuration file.
+As a preview of version (1.0), it allows users dragging the window by using a custom set key in the configuration file.

 # Why?
-You might your terminal better looking without the titlebar.
+You might want your terminal to looking better without a titlebar.

 # Preview
 - Git Bash (MinGW): <br>